-The incentive fee has two parts.
-The first part is calculated and payable quarterly in arrears based on the pre-incentive fee net investment income for the immediately preceding calendar quarter.
-The second part is determined and payable in arrears based on capital gains as of the end of each calendar year.
-Effective September 15, 2017, pre-incentive fee net investment income, expressed as a rate of return on the value of our net assets at the end of the immediately preceding calendar quarter, has been compared to a "hurdle rate" of 1.50% per quarter (6% annualized) or a "catch-up rate" of 1.82% per quarter (7.28% annualized), as applicable.
 The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), and equals 17.5% of realized capital gains, if any, on a cumulative basis from inception through the date of determination, computed net of all realized capital losses on a cumulative basis and unrealized capital depreciation, less the aggregate amount of any previously paid capital gain incentive fees, provided that, the incentive fee determined at the end of the first calendar year of operations may be calculated for a period of shorter than twelve calendar months to take into account any realized capital gains computed net of all realized capital losses on a cumulative basis and unrealized capital depreciation.

-For the year ended December 31, 2019, base management fees were \$31,316,000, incentive fees related to pre-incentive fee net investment income were \$22,872,000, and there were no incentive fees related to realized capital gains.
-For the year ended December 31, 2019, there were no accrued capital gains incentive fees based upon the cumulative net realized and unrealized appreciation (depreciation).
+For the year ended December 31, 2020, base management fees were \$28,648,000, incentive fees related to pre-incentive fee net investment income were \$18,555,000, and there were no incentive fees related to realized capital gains.
+For the year ended December 31, 2020, there were no accrued capital gains incentive fees based upon the cumulative net realized and unrealized appreciation (depreciation).
 The accrual for any capital gains incentive fee under accounting principles generally accepted in the United States ("U.S. GAAP") in a given period may result in an additional expense if such cumulative amount is greater than in the prior period or a reduction of previously recorded expense if such cumulative amount is less than in the prior period.
 If such cumulative amount is negative, then there is no accrual.

-As of December 31, 2019, \$13,236,000 was included in base management and incentive fees payable in the Consolidated Statements of Assets and Liabilities included in the Annual Report.
+As of December 31, 2020, \$11,549,000 was included in base management and incentive fees payable in the Consolidated Statements of Assets and Liabilities included in the Annual Report.